IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 The Requester shall process the results according to application-defined rules.

+The Requester may show the attributes in the query response to the user.

 #### 2:3.Y3.4.4 CapabilityStatement Resource

 Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2x: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the transaction has been implemented.